CRC Brown Bag Series: Winter 2017

 Microsoft’s OneNote is a widely available and highly versatile electronic notebook application.
 This workshop will consider OneNote’s uses as an electronic research platform, both for student theses and multi-institution collaborative projects, as well as an all-in-one replacement for the chalkboard, PowerPoint, and document camera.

-“Digital Media Studios I: Introduction to DSLR Videography — Planning and Shooting a Video,” Colin Kelley.
-Wednesday, October 26.
-Noon – 1:00.
+“Digital Media Studios I: Basics of Cinematography: Planning and Filming Your Video Project,” Colin Kelley.
+Wednesday, Jan.
+25, Noon – 1:00.
 Pettigrew 121

 In this 45 minute hands-on intro session, learn the fundamentals of editing video in Final Cut X. This workshop will cover all the basics, from importing footage, to quick editing techniques, to exporting to YouTube.
 Recommended for anyone thinking about working in the video medium or for those considering assigning an in-class video project.
 Practice editing footage will be provided, though those with projects of their own are welcome to bring footage with them.

 Limited to 10 participants.